juyeong1260/quill-auto-detect-url/README.md

 This module is based on [quill-magic-url](https://www.npmjs.com/package/quill-magic-url)

-It was created to transform the url of the link as the user types.
+It was created to transform the url of the url as the user types.

 <img src="./docs/demo.gif">